All ideas with Loggers_VIII as a contributor

 Having an angry god should make monsters of higher difficulty generate, so that you aren’t stuck delving deeper into the dungeon in the hopes of finding an altar where sufficiently strong monsters to pacify the god will generate.

-If you try to teleport or kick the swap chest too many times, it changes from an object to a hostile monster (a m) that is super strong, but if you somehow manage to kill it, it drops 2 random items that were inside it.
+If you try to teleport or kick the swap chest too many times, it changes from an object to a hostile monster (a green m) that is super strong, but if you somehow manage to kill it, it drops 2 random items that were inside the swap chest.

 #4612